Electrocuted At Work: Do I Have A Lawsuit?

-When an employee has been electrocuted at work or suffered an electric shock, they or their family may have a case for Worker’s Compensation benefits against the person’s employer and a case for pain and suffering compensation against other responsible third parties.
+When an employee has been electrocuted at work or suffered an electric shock, they or their family may have a lawsuit for Workers’ Compensation benefits against the person’s employer and a case for pain and suffering compensation against other responsible third parties.
 Independent contractors may also sue.

 Electrocuted at work versus suffering an electric shock